SirSherz/Text-Commands/README.md

 Open the python file in you selected editor, and update the gmail_username, and gmail_password with your email, and password.
 Save the file.

+Next find the mail.select('pyhton') code, and change the 'python' part to whatever folder you would like to search.

 ## Running the tests

  Send an email to the account using the following format: